thaninbew/beatbattles/README.md

 - **Multiplayer Competition:** Up to 10 players can join a game room and compete in rounds.
 - **Musical Creativity:** In each round, players are tasked with creating a short musical piece that fits a given theme.
 - **DAW Interface:** Players use a digital audio workstation (DAW)-style interface, simplified for beginners yet offering a high skill ceiling.
-Initially, the game supports four core instruments: Drums, Piano Chords, Melody, and Bass.
+In this intial stage, the game supports: Drums, Piano Chords, Melody (single note synth), and Bass.
 - **Voting & Results:** After each round, song snippets are played back for a timed voting period.
 The game then displays the results and overall rankings.

 ## Tech Stack